AdmHkmi/GMi-Final-Year-Project/README.md

 1.3 "ManageParticipants.css --> Phone, Tablet, Desktop"
 1.3.1 Content appear outside the container
 2. Put "-" on the event that have no StartDate and EndDate (Manage Events Page)
-3. Content appear very bad, the horizontal scroll appear when the text is kinda short (Manage News Page, GMi Updates Page)
+3. Content visualize very bad, the horizontal scroll appear when the text is kinda short (Manage News Page, GMi Updates Page)